Neural Guided Sampling for Quantum Circuit Optimization: Introduction

-The process of automatically finding the best quantum circuit to implement a specific target unitary is often referred to as \emph{quantum architecture search} (QAS).
+The task of translating a given quantum circuit into a sequence of gates realizable on a provided hardware architecture is generally known as \emph{Quantum Architecture Mapping} (QAM) \cite{Datta22, Stefano2024} or quantum circuit transpilation.
+Due to decoherence and the overhead of hence necessary quantum error correction, it is crucial to optimize for efficient and short quantum circuits to ensure reliable results when they are realized in hardware.
+The quantum volume metric \cite{Ryabov15} is a prominent score for evaluating the capabilities and error rates of a quantum computer and is an important measure to compare the realization of quantum circuits on different hardware.
+Efficient transpilation algorithms have a direct impact on the quantum volume metrics and are of huge interest for quantum chip developers.
+It is of a similar importance to electronic design automation (EDA) \cite{Top23} for the digital domain.
+Naive transpilation replaces each general quantum gate with a set of hardware realizable quantum gates.
+Afterwards optimizers and rule-sets are used to reduce the length of the quantum circuit.
+E.g. if two gates realize an identity mapping, they can be removed.
+Such approaches for cleaning the quantum circuit can be seen as post-transpilation.
+They are typically part of the transpilation itself (e.g. driven by different optimization levels).
+Therefore, we assume a naively (inefficiently) transpiled gateset, or a quantum circuit which is constructed from a set of realizable base gates.
+In this work, we propose optimizing approaches to achieve a more efficient representation of this circuit, measured in a reduced circuit length and depth.
+The process of automatically finding the best quantum circuit to implement a specific target unitary is sometimes referred to as \emph{quantum architecture search} (QAS).
 This name is inspired by terminology from the machine learning community, where neural architecture search \cite{Miikkulainen2020,xie2018snas} involves selecting algorithms and tuning their hyperparameters.
-Common methods include reinforcement learning, structural search, and performance prediction, as described in \cite{BakerGRN18,CaiCZYW18,negrinho2019towards}.
-To address the challenge of minimizing the length of transpiled quantum circuits, we use in this work a term replacement scheme which acts (in contrast to earlier works) on the 2D graphical quantum circuit model.
-We propose a neural network that predicts an attention map to identify blocks that are likely reducible.
-The map can then be used for guided sampling.
-This method, known as neural guided sampling, has been successfully applied to other fields such as multi-model fitting \cite{KluBra2020,9010674}.
+Common methods include reinforcement learning, structural search, genetic algorithms or performance prediction, as described in \cite{BakerGRN18,CaiCZYW18,negrinho2019towards,ARUFE2022101030}.
+To address the challenge of minimizing the length of transpiled quantum circuits, we use in this work a term \textit{replacement scheme} which performs local resynthesis.
+It acts (in contrast to earlier work) on the 2D graphical quantum circuit model.
+This work proposes a method based on a neural network to predict a likelihood map on the 2D quantum circuit representation to identify blocks that are likely reducible.
+The likelihood map can then be used for guided sampling and should increase the sampling efficiency drastically, as unlikely areas for circuit reduction are avoided.
+This method, known as neural guided sampling, has been successfully applied to other fields such as multi-model fitting \cite{9008398,KluBra2020,9010674}.
 We utilize this approach for optimizing quantum circuits.